alkairis/Memories/README.md

 * react-file-base64 : to convert images
 * redux :  for state management
 * redux-thunk : async actions with redux
-* bcryptjs : for encryption
+* jwt-decode : for token based login json web tokens
-* jsonwebtoken : for jwt
+* react-google-login : for google login